Mark-Assessment/A-Ogunsanya-Eni-Beauty-M1-2/README.md

 # Enibeauty-salon--Milestone-
-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+Eni Beauty Salon is a premier nail salon committed to providing exceptional services in a welcoming and comfortable environment.
+Our team of skilled professionals is dedicated to ensuring that every client leaves with beautiful and meticulously crafted nails.
+From trendy nail designs to relaxing manicures and pedicures, we offer a wide range of services tailored to meet the unique preferences of our clients.
+Experience the luxury and pampering you deserve at Eni Beauty Salon, where your satisfaction is our top priority.

 User Experience (UX)
-User stories
-First Time Visitor Goals
+First Time Visitor Goals:
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+As a First Time Visitor, I want to easily understand the range of services offered by Eni Beauty Salon and learn more about their expertise and specialties.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+As a First Time Visitor, I want to navigate the website easily to find information about pricing and availability.
+As a First Time Visitor, I want to read testimonials from previous clients to gain confidence in the quality and professionalism of Eni Beauty Salon.
-As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+As a First Time Visitor, I want to find their social media links to get a sense of their online presence and see examples of their work.
-Returning Visitor Goals
+Returning Visitor Goals:

-As a Returning Visitor, I want to find information about coding challenges.
+As a Returning Visitor, I want to find updated information about any new services or promotions at Eni Beauty Salon.
-As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+As a Returning Visitor, I want to quickly access contact information to schedule an appointment or ask questions.
-As a Returning Visitor, I want to find community links.
+As a Returning Visitor, I want to find links to the Eni Beauty Salon community, such as forums or online groups, to connect with other clients and share experiences.
-Frequent User Goals
+Frequent User Goals:

-As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+As a Frequent User, I want to check for any newly added nail designs or seasonal offers.
-As a Frequent User, I want to check to see if there are any new blog posts.
+As a Frequent User, I want to read the latest blog posts or articles on nail care tips and trends.
-As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+As a Frequent User, I want to subscribe to Eni Beauty Salon's newsletter to receive updates on special events, exclusive offers, and important changes to their services.
+These user stories reflect the goals and expectations of different types of visitors to Eni Beauty Salon's website, including first-time visitors, returning visitors, and frequent users website or organisation.
 Design
 Colour Scheme
 The two main colours used are Code Insititue red, and white.